ahmedbarakat2007/windows96/README.md

 1) Adding Wine
 2) Adding DOS Terminal
-3) Adding icewm with Retro Windows Themes
+3) Adding icewm with Retro Windows Themes (icewm is installed but there are some issues with X11)
 4) Support for AARCH64 (for Raspberry PI)